dapalvarez/Composer-attribution-combinatorial-ngrams/README.md

 python run_model.py

-# List of compositions (info taken from https://www.musical-style-recognition.net/?Datasets___PILOT-1.0)
+# List of compositions

+This info is taken from https://www.musical-style-recognition.net/?Datasets___PILOT-1.0 from the paper "Musical style recognition—a quantitative approach"

 Of F.J.
 Haydn (string quartets):